 Yes and no. Unless something completely unexpected surfaces from the Dvarsh Repository, neither the Dvarsh nor English will change more than a future update to correct errors found over time.
-It is possible some distant day will see an edition incorporating illustrations from a 60 card Nod divination deck now in development.* Should that edition eventually happen, on a separate track from the slightly less uncertain future of the cards, it will differ from Nod’s Way, the Author’s Edition primarily in page count and pictures.
+It is possible some distant day will see an edition incorporating illustrations from a 60 card Nod divination deck still in development.
+Should that edition eventually happen, on a separate track from the slightly less uncertain future of the cards, it will differ from Nod’s Way, the Author’s Edition primarily in page count and pictures.
+The text shouldn’t change.
 At least three committed future titles are in line before a pictorial Nod gets the green light.
 Even that new realization will not make Nod’s Way, the Author’s Edition obsolete.
 This version is built to last.

 Copyright © 2019 Robert Stikmanz (unless otherwise noted)